itsjoshuagraves/digitalgarden/content/art/2020-01-01-pandemic-series.md

 date: 2020-01-01
 bookToc: false
 image: /pandemic_-_1.webp
-summary: "I made a collage series comparing the events of the 1918 flu pandemic with 2019's COVID-19.
-The similarities were striking, and also equally horrifying.
-History doesn't repeat, but it rhymes."
+summary: "I made a collage series comparing the events of the 1918 flu pandemic with 2019's COVID-19."
 ---
-I made a collage series comparing the events of the 1918 flu pandemic with 2019's COVID-19.
 The similarities were striking, and also equally horrifying.
 History doesn't repeat, but it rhymes.

 ![](/pandemic_-_2.webp)